AliBaghizadeh/OpenAI_RAG_Scientific_Articles/README.md

 └── README.md              # Project documentation

 ## Key Files
-main.py: The main script for running the Streamlit app. pdf_processing.py: Contains functions to process PDF files and extract text. embedding.py: Contains functions for generating embeddings, searching content, and querying OpenAI's API. requirements.txt: Lists all Python libraries required to run the app.
+- **main.py**: The main script for running the Streamlit app.
+- **pdf_processing.py**: Contains functions to process PDF files and extract text.
+- **embedding.py**: Contains functions for generating embeddings, searching content, and querying OpenAI's API.
+- **requirements.txt**: Lists all Python libraries required to run the app.

 ## How It Works
 - **PDF Extraction**P: The app extracts text from the first few pages of each uploaded PDF to get relevant content.